D-Mobilelab/game-sdk/README.md

 // N.B.
 The object is just an example.
 You can structure it however you want GamifiveSDK.saveUserData({ level1: { score: 123456789, unlocked: true } });

-// on enter pause
-GamifiveSDK.showMoreGamesButton();
+// The more games button is a floating action button that once clicked redirect the user
+// to our portal.
+It's needed to show this button in your pause event GamifiveSDK.showMoreGamesButton();

-// on exit pause
+// On exit pause hide the more games button GamifiveSDK.hideMoreGamesButton();
-GamifiveSDK.hideMoreGamesButton();
 ```